mpyw/cowitter/README.md

 ### Why don't you use namespace?

-This is because of the compatibility with previous version of [abraham/twitteroauth](https://github.com/abraham/twitteroauth).
+This is because of the compatibility with previous versions of [abraham/twitteroauth](https://github.com/abraham/twitteroauth).
 I believe that the prefix `Twist-` will never collide with any other libraries.

 ### Tweets are already escaped... wtf!?